Last updated on December 6th, 2019 at 12:14 pm

 With a population of well over 1.5 million, Phoenix has become a destination for tourists and business travelers alike.
 Over 13 million people a year visit Phoenix to explore the mountains and canyons nearby, learn the history of the region, and partake of the vibrant food scene.
 What languages do these travelers encounter when they get to Phoenix?

 It is easy to see how language services would be a valuable commodity in the greater Phoenix area.
 Translation not only bridges gaps in communication but helps preserve languages by enabling wider use.
-Our translation agency greatly values our translators and interpreters in every corner of the world, speaking any languages our clients require.
+Our translation agency greatly values our translators and interpreters in every corner of the world, speaking any language our clients require.

 Spanish is the second most spoken language not only in Phoenix, but in the United States.
 Spanish translation is becoming more and more of a need for business owners and government agencies across the U.S. In the last decade, the Hispanic market has come to possess over a trillion in purchasing power.

 About half of the United States’ domestic population growth between 2010 and 2015 has come from the Hispanic demographic, according to a 2016 Nielsen study.
-This results in a large cohort of teens and young adults comfortable with Spanish, English, and the lingua franca that often lie between.
+This results in a large cohort of teens and young adults comfortable with Spanish, English, and the lingua franca that often lies between.
 They are well-educated, tech savvy, and fluent in today’s cultural vocabulary.
-Marketers have to work Spanish language Translation into their efforts to effectively work their brands into the lives of this powerful group.
+Marketers have to work Spanish language translation into their efforts to effectively work their brands into the lives of this powerful group.
 Professional translators are able to localize effectively to match the regional dialect and cultural sensibility of the target market without losing the meaning of the message.

 Perfect for day trips, the Grand Canyon lies a few hours’ drive from Phoenix.
 Carved across thousands of years by the Colorado River, the Canyon stretches hundreds of miles through Arizona and into Nevada and Utah.
 Full of iconic geologic formations, historical sites, and heart-wrenching vistas, the Grand Canyon draws thousands of tourists every year.
 These travelers come from all over the world, and benefit greatly from translation and interpretation services for the tourism industry.

-The translation of brochures for trips and services offer help travelers find their way.
+The translation of brochures for trips and services offer travelers help to find their way.
 Signs must be translated to warn of possible rock slides, or to remind people to stay hydrated and use sunscreen.
 Interpreters might accompany tours to provide interpretations of the tour guide’s speech, or the tour guide may serve both roles.
 Translation and interpretation for tourism keeps people safe and helps them truly experience where they are.

 JR Language provides translation and interpretation services to tourists and business people that come for meeting at the hotels, resorts, museums, and local attractions that serve them.
-Businesses in the tourism industry gain clientele and improve their images by using language services for their websites, legal documents, marketing campaigns, and more.
+Businesses in the tourism industry gain clientele and improve their images by using language services for their websites, legal and travel documents, marketing campaigns, and more.

 Phoenix is blessed with a culinary scene like no other.
 Latin, Spanish, European, Indigenous, and more influences combine to produce talented chefs whose work draws hungry people in from everywhere.
 Restaurant and culinary translation, like tourism translation, keeps people safe and helps them enjoy their experience.
 Translation works on the business side too, helping restaurateurs, hoteliers, and more communicate with local governments through legal document translation and helping them communicate with their vendors to get the freshest, most authentic ingredients.
 This helps everyone have a legitimate, prosperous business, and the best molletes you ever tasted.
 As the city has grown, it has attracted culinary talent from all over the world, resulting in a delicious blend of caprese salads next to Pad Thai next to elotes.